 ABOUT WALLIS

-Living in Italy has meant that every day is an extraordinary apprenticeship in understanding--beauty, differences, origins.
+Living in Italy has meant that every day is an extraordinary apprenticeship.
+The rough gravel in culture, the impossibilities of ideology, the richness of multiple viewpoints are part of expression and truth-telling.
 As we face a period when so much is reversing itself, the need to describe and translate the world falls to voices that have grown strong by experiencing the breaks and multiplicities in worlds.
-This is a time waiting for rich, contrasting stories we have not heard or imagined.
+This time is waiting for rich, contrasting stories we have not heard or imagined.
+Yet as people, women, aboveall, find their voices, others with powerful interests find ways to repress those same voices.
+It seems truth and lies, slogans and half truths are racing for people's trust.
+Using words, finding the right ones, should make us poets and meditators, rather than communicators hypnotized by analytics and strategizing.

-I teach in Europe and the U.S.: Columbia University, Boston College, MontClair State, Sarah Lawrence, the Camillianum in Rome; I lecture widely, and am a founding member of the Ledig-Rowohlt International Writers Residence in Lavigny, Switzerland.
+I teach in Europe and the U.S.: Columbia University, Boston College, MontClair State, Sarah Lawrence, the Camillianum in Rome; I lecture widely, and was a founding member of the Ledig-Rowohlt International Writers Residence in Lavigny, Switzerland.
 There I read the work of more than 500 writers from 65 countries.
-There, as in workshops I have held with doctors and patients, writers using two languages, semester long classes with undergraduate students of poetry and essay, I continue to marvel at how words can change lives.
+There, as in workshops I have held, I continue to marvel at how words can and do and will change lives if they give us courage and vision.

 PARMA